 The design of the device does not emit transmissions when separated from the docking station.
-However, if the device is attached to the docking station, transmissions may emit.
+However, if the device is attached to the docking station, transmissions may be emitted.
 The only way to retrieve data from the device is when the device is physically connected to the docking station.
 This process occurs when the device is connected to the docking station, the docking station is connected to a power source, and your internet is active.

 Developing Water Resistance

 The device is not currently waterproof because the device is in the Beta stage and is not yet tested for standardization.
 Nevertheless, the future device will include water resistance.
 In addition, the future device will be suitable to handle a baby's dirty environment because of its easy-to-clean design.
-Until the development of a final waterproof device, in any case, where the device gets wet, stop using the device and report to us.
+Until the development of a final waterproof device, in any case, where the device gets wet stop using the device and report it to us.
 We will replace your device.

 Testing and Standardization

 The Standards Institute in Israel approved the device for use in LittleOne.Care’s Clinical trial.
 However, the tests performed by the Standards Institute in Israel do NOT include the additional tests required for a commercial product intended for sale.
 The approval we received for the Clinical trial is NOT relevant for the Beta program, despite that the device is exactly the same.